415 N 5th St. Philadelphia., PA 19123.

 Grand Opening: February 27, 2017.

-The Center will be fully operational in March 2017.
+The Center is fully operational since March 2017.

 Copyright © 2018 Local 22 Fire Fighters & Paramedics Health Plan.
 All Rights Reserved.